Pragith/pragith/pragith-net/README.md

 # pragith.net

-The personal consulting platform and engineering portfolio for Pragith Prakash, Principal Data & AI Engineer.
+The personal professional website of Pragith Prakash, AI Forward Deployed Engineer, consultant and educator.

-This is a production-grade, minimalist monolith built with FastAPI, Tailwind CSS, and Docker.
-It is designed for high performance, security, and ease of deployment.
+The site is a server-rendered FastAPI application with a Jinja2 frontend, the Fruit theme and a Docker deployment.

 ## Tech Stack